Easy Plum Cake – Soft, Moist, and Fluffy

 What you should also know: I kind of made the recipe up.
 Don’t get me wrong: It tastes exactly like the plum cakes that I used to eat as a kid, but this one is even fluffier.

-There was half a cup sour cream hanging in the fridge since who knows how long, so I simply added it.
+There was half a cup sour cream hanging in the fridge since who knows how long, so I simply added it to the batter.
 This might be the reason for the extra deliciousness.
 If you don’t have sour cream on hand, simply add some milk instead.

 Recipe for Austrian plum cake